-When a co-op coordinator experiences extreme difficulty in placing a student on one or more co-ops, that student may seek an administrative waiver from the department chair and the co-op coordinator.
-Waiver recipients are required to complete a minimum of two semester hours of additional courses for each cooperative period waived.
-These additional courses will be specified by the department chair.
+When a student experiences extreme difficulty in obtaining a suitable co-op position, that student may seek an administrative waiver from the department chair and the Director of Career Development.
+Waiver recipients are required to complete a minimum of three semester hours of additional courses for each cooperative period waived.
+The three semester hours must be in addition to courses required for the baccalaureate degree and must be approved by the department chair.